 \section{Abstract}

 The ubiquitous relativistic jet phenomena associated with black holes play a major role in high and very-high-energy (VHE) astrophysics.
-In particular, observations have demonstrated that blazars (AGNs with highly beamed relativistic jets pointing to the line of sight) show VHE emission with time-variability from days (in the GeV band) to minutes (in the TeV band), implying very compact emission regions.
-The real mechanism able to explain the particle acceleration process responsible for this emission is still debated, but magnetic reconnection has been lately discussed as a strong potential candidate and, in some circumstances, as the only possible one.
+In particular, observations have demonstrated that blazars show VHE emission with time-variability from days to minutes (in the Gev and TeV bands), implying very compact emission regions.
+The real mechanism able to explain the particle acceleration process responsible for this emission is still debated, but magnetic reconnection has been lately discussed as a strong potential candidate.
 In this work, we present the results of three-dimensional special relativistic magnetohydrodynamic simulations of the development of reconnection events driven by turbulence induced by current-driven kink instability along a relativistic jet.
 We have performed a systematic identification of all reconnection regions in the system, characterizing their local magnetic field topology and quantifying the reconnection rates.
 We obtained average rates of $0.051\pm0.026$ (in units of the Alfv\'{e}n speed) which are comparable to the predictions of the theory of turbulence-induced fast reconnection.
 Detailed statistical analysis also demonstrated that the fast reconnection events follow a log-normal distribution, which is a signature of its turbulent origin.
 To probe the robustness of our method, we have applied our results to the blazar Mrk 421.
-Building a synthetic light curve from the integrated power of the magnetic reconnection events, we evaluated the time-variability from a power spectral density analysis, obtaining a good agreement with the observations in the GeV band.
-This suggests that turbulent fast magnetic reconnection driven by kink instability can be a possible process behind the high energy emission variability phenomena observed in blazars.
+Building a synthetic light curve from the integrated magnetic reconnection power, we evaluated the time-variability from a power spectral density analysis, obtaining a good agreement with the observations in the GeV band.
+This suggests that turbulent fast magnetic reconnection can be a possible process behind the high-energy emission variability phenomena observed in blazars.

 \keywords{galaxies: jets --- instabilities --- turbulence --- magnetic reconnection --- magnetohydrodynamics (MHD)}